Krinkle/timotijhof.net/_posts/2019-12-07-tomorrow-may-be-sooner.md

 <!--more-->

 ### Impact

 After developers submit code to Gerrit, they eagerly await the result from Jenkins, an automated test runner.

 Every day during the 15 minute window before 5 PM in San Francisco, code changes submitted for code review would have mysteriously failing tests.
 Jenkins would wrongly inform developers that their proposed changes cause a problem with the MergeHistory feature of MediaWiki.

 ### Background

 The test in question assumed that it would finish by "_tomorrow_".
 At first glance, it seems fair to assume that by tomorrow, a given test will have finished.
-We know our our test suite generally only take a few minutes to run (with a time limit of 30 minutes, to ensure tests report back even if they are stuck).
+We know our test suite generally only take a few minutes to run (with a time limit of 30 minutes, to ensure tests report back even if they are stuck).

 ### Investigation

-Unfortunately…, the programming utility `strtotime` in PHP, does not interpret "tomorrow" as "this time tomorrow".
+Unfortunately…, the `strtotime` utility function in PHP, does not interpret "tomorrow" as "this time tomorrow".

-Instead, it takes it to mean "the start of tomorrow".
+Rather, it takes it to mean "the start of tomorrow".
 In other words, the next strike of midnight!

 For example, on 14 August 23:59:59, `strtotime("tomorrow")` would evaluate to a timestamp merely one second into the future — 15 August 00:00:00.